Sharjeeliv/Sharjeeliv/README.md

 ### Hello hello 👋

-I'm a computer scientist who likes implementing creative solutions organizing and presenting information to power data-driven decision-making.
+I'm a computer scientist who likes implementing creative solutions to power data-driven decision-making.
-Some notable projects that I've worked on or am working on are an optimal course scheduler, a citations migrator, and a web application to present unreported data.
+Some notable projects that I've worked on or am working on are an optimal course scheduler and a paper-citation extraction tool.

 I'm always interested in learning more, so if you've run into an interesting problem, have an opportunity, or have a cool idea please do reach out! :)

-Some quick facts
+**Some quick facts**
 - Final year Computer Science @UWindsor
 - Data Scientist (intern) @Swift_Medical
 - Research Assistant @UWindsor

-Some cool tricks I've learned:
+**Some cool tricks I've learned:**
 - Data Science, how?
   - Internship @Swift_Medical
   - Research Experience
   - Personal Experience
 - Software engineering, how?
   - Academic Experience
   - Internship @CWT
   - Research Experience
   - Personal Experience

-Things I've worked on:
+**Things I've worked on:**
 - Backend Development
 - Automation
 - Full Stack App Development